-With 1,300 riders last year and more expected this year, BWR has grown dramatically over the years, both in participants and prestige.
-It is also the most publicized and covered regional cycling event on the west coast, only outdone by the Tour of California, with media coverage from myriad television channels, Sports Illustrated, Het Laatste Nieuws, the largest newspaper in Belgium, the Huffington Post, Road Bike Action and virtually every cycling media outlet in the country.
+With 1,300 riders last year and more expected this year, BWR has grown dramatically over the years, both in participants and prestige making it the marquee mixed surface event in the United States.
+It is also the most publicized and covered regional cycling event on the west coast, only outdone by the Tour of California, with media coverage from myriad television channels, Sports Illustrated, Het Laatste Nieuws, the largest newspaper in Belgium, the Huffington Post, Velonews, Road Bike Action and virtually every cycling media outlet in the country.
 The BWR offers this growing and special breed the type of experience that requires months, if not years, to train for adequately, while requiring technical bike handling skills and, more importantly, the right equipment and nutrition to survive.
-Enter: The BWR Survival Camp 3.0
+Enter: The BWR Survival Camp 4.0

 Meanwhile, we will enjoy pre-ride bagels and coffee, the sunny and temperate climate of Southern California makes for some great riding, and some fantastic dinners all provided by the camp.
 Also, Source Endurance coaches will provide applicable presentations that will help you prepare for your assault on the BWR later in the spring.

 Your bike will be cleaned and tuned daily.
 You’ll have access to hydration and nutrition products as you head out to some great workouts on great roads with Source Endurance coaches and staff.
 Throughout the day, support vehicles will supply everything you could need to keep riding.
 No matter what your fitness level, we will make sure you are challenged but never overwhelmed.